annaliese8/PopGenStats_Project/README.md

 To do this, we implemented agglomerative hierarchical clustering methods on four sets of same-species samples.
 Two of these species data contained isolate data obtained from our lab.
 On these two species we also performed dereplication methods to explore alternative clustering methods.

-For pipeline analysis, first upload skANI file in a directory named "G_species/distances".
+For pipeline analysis, first create a nested directory named "G_species/distances" in the "data" directory (where G_species is the name of your species).
+Upload skANI file into the new "distances" directory.
 Ensure skANI file is named "skani.tsv.gz".
 Then, use `strain_level_clustering.ipynb` and input species name in the format "G_species".